 The Minor Works Order allows for works to be built if they meet the criteria for the applicable class of works, as well as specific terms and conditions for construction.

-Works meeting the assessment criteria of the Minor Works Order are classed as “designated works” under the NPA and may proceed without a Notice to the Minister as long as they comply with the legal requirements.
+Works meeting the assessment criteria of the Minor Works Order are classed as minor works under the Canadian Navigable Waters Act (CNWA) and may proceed without an application for approval as long as they comply with the legal requirements.

 - Erosion-Protection Works

 - Pipelines Buried Under the Bed of Navigable Water